brianshumate/vaultron/README.md

 Vaultron can use different "flavors" for key Vault components.

 Currently this is limited to switching between the integrated Raft storage or Consul storage backends; use this variable to specify the desired Vault storage backend type.
+Setting this will also set the correct number of Vault or Consul servers as appropriate.

 - Default: consul
 - Acceptable values: